mcnabbian/100-days-of-code/log.md

 ### Day 96: June 12, 2020

 **Today's Progress:** Okay so after some more debugging I've figured out more of the problem.
 Unfortunately, it appears to be more complicated than I initially thought, so it may be outside the scope of my knowledge.
 However, it's a really niche thing (using home teleport from Underwater) that maybe I'll submit a solution that only partially fixes it.

+---
+### Day 97: June 15, 2020

+**Today's Progress:** Worked on cow teleport bug

+---
+### Day 98: June 16, 2020

+**Today's Progress:** More work on cow teleport

+---
+### Day 99: June 17, 2020

+**Today's Progress:** leet code and worked on cow teleport

+--
+### Day 100: June 18, 2020

+**Today's Progress:** leet code and cow teleport work

+**Thoughts:** I might just have to move past this cow teleport thing.
+It's just a minor issue and doesn't really matter much.
+It has been a great experience for me to learn OOP though.
+The only thing that's keeping me in it is the fact that I'm having trouble tracking an NPC's animation changes, which I feel like is something useful to know and something that I can definitely do.
+OH BTW 100 days BABY!!!
+I plan on continuing this journey as I can see first hand how far I've come since I dedicated myself to programming for at least an hour everyday.

+“Most people overestimate what they can do in one year and underestimate what they can do in ten years.”
+- Bill Gates

+I think this even applies on a smaller scale as well.
+We overestimate how much we can get done in a day, underestimate how much we can get done in a week.
+Over estimate how much we can get done in 1 month.
+Underestimate how we can get done in 3 months.
+It's *DAILY* chipping away at something, learning some skill, that really adds up over time.
+Whatever it is you want, it can be achieved with small daily progress.
+It may take 5 years, it may take 10, it may take 15, etc. But someday it will be achieved or you will have changed your mind along the way/found something better that you never even thought of.